timelyportfolio/rCharts_512paths/index.md

-As a disclaimer, I made some unnecessary adjustments not documented above primarily for politeness.
+As a disclaimer, I made some unnecessary adjustments not documented above.
+These were primarily for politeness.
 The only changes to the code remove dependencies on NYT for the d3 and svg/png graphics.
 Also, as an illustration of how we can do this, data is provided from R rather than the original d3.tsv method.
 If you are interested in these changes, feel free to explore the [code](http://github.com/timelyportfolio/rCharts_512paths).

 <br/>
 ### Thanks to: